 Magnus has co-authored several books, including Conceptual Modelling (Prentice-Hall 1997).
 His Ph.D. thesis was on federated information systems and intelligent databases.
 He has published 100+ papers on medicine, management, mathematics, physics, and computer science.

-Maren ist founder of Startup Colors, which is a young company powered by a small group of startup experts offering Innovation Tours, Startup Consulting, Event Management & Matchmaking as well as PR-services.
+Maren is the founder of Startup Colors, which is a young company powered by a small group of startup experts offering Innovation Tours, Startup Consulting, Event Management & Matchmaking as well as PR-services.

-Kent has been working with strategy, innovation and business development in fast changing technology-based industries for about 10 years.
+Kent has been working with strategy, innovation, and business development in rapidly changing technology-based industries for about 10 years.
 All this work has concerned the handling of business implications of emerging trends and technologies.
 He holds a master’s degree in industrial engineering and management, a licentiate in industrial management and a PhD in business strategy.

 Sang G. (“Phil”) Yim is a senior consultant at Rohrbeck Heger.
 He has worked in several different industries and held diverse positions throughout his professional career which spans over 20 years.
 His past experiences include, the stock market (institutional stockbroker), technology management (consultant), business owner (entrepreneur), innovation management (consultant), and strategy management (foresight manager).

 Just prior to Rohrbeck Heger, Phil was with BBVA, a leading global retail bank.
 At BBVA, he managed the Global Observatory (Environmental Scanning and Trend Management); was part of the Digital Banking Strategy team (Trend Management and Scenarios); and was part of BBVA Research (Digital Regulation).
 Phil has spent the last 8 years providing strategic inputs for senior-level decision-makers in large organizations, including BBVA, Telefónica, Mapfre, Ericsson, Natura Cosmetics, Santander Bank, Endesa, and Iberdrola.